 Non-claims complaints may be filed verbally by calling Provider Services at 1-844-477-8313 Monday through Friday from 8 a.m. to 8 p.m.
-Eastern., via fax or the Secure Provider Portal
+Eastern.

 Claims related complaints must be filed in writing to the following addresses: